Frequently Asked Questions

 GPPA stands for Guaranteed Professional Program Admissions.
-This UIC program guarantees a select number of incoming first year students a seat in the professional or graduate program of their choice provided the student qualifies upon completion of his/her undergraduate studies here at UIC.
+This UIC program guarantees a select number of incoming first year students a seat in the professional or graduate program of their choice provided students qualify upon completion of their undergraduate studies here at UIC.
 The students admitted to the program maintain their guarantee through fulfilling a list of Conditions of Acceptance which are requirements to prepare them for their graduate or professional school experience.

 What is the advantage of the GPPA?

 Although each GPPA program varies in size, curriculum, and design, all of the programs have the advantage of allowing the students to pursue undergraduate curricula at UIC before they go on to their professional/graduate degree.

 Are the programs accelerated?

 The programs are not designed as accelerated programs, although some students may finish their undergraduate degree early due to Advanced Placement/International Baccalaureate credit.
 Most programs require that student complete a bachelor’s degree prior to entry into the graduate or professional program.

 A limited number of out-of-state students are accepted; however, the colleges of Medicine and Dentistry programs are limited to Illinois residents.